 Modern Foreign Languages (MFL)

-In a world which is rapidly shrinking in terms of communication, having a language is seen as being of more and more benefit.
-Many companies now actively seek employees with good language skills and even if you don’t plan to use your language skills at work, you will certainly need a foreign language at some point on holiday!
+In our globalised society, speaking one or more languages has become a necessity to open yourself to the rest of the world.
+Many companies now actively seek employees with good language skills and even if you don’t plan to use your language skills at work, you will certainly need a foreign language at some point in your life!

 At Dronfield Henry Fanshawe School, languages are taught in a fun, dynamic and engaging way.
-We believe that everyone has the ability to learn a language to some degree.
-Lessons will include speaking, listening, reading and written work, with an emphasis on practical skills and those needed to pass public exams with a good grade.
+We believe that everyone has the ability to learn a language.
+Lessons include a variety of skills such as speaking, listening, reading and writing, with an emphasis on exam skills needed to pass public exams with a good grade.

 Our Curriculum Vision